Advanced WordPress optimization

 body{margin:25px;background-color:rgb(240,240,240);font-family:arial,sans-serif;font-size:14px;}

-This is less human-readable, but the file size of the resulting file is much smaller and will load much faster.
+This is less human-readable, but the resulting file size is much smaller and will load faster.
 Since most users will not be interacting with static files, this is typically a good trade-off.

 The second technique used in minification is combining multiple files of the same type into one file, which reduces the overall number of HTTP requests when loading the site.